pipiscrew/angular2_small_prjs/angular8_with_php_canactivate_+_retain_PHPSessionCookie/readme.md

 > Setting withCredentials has no effect on same-site requests.

-> In addition, this flag is also used to indicate when cookies are to be ignored in the response.
+> In addition, this flag is #also used# to indicate when cookies are to be ignored in the response.
 The default is false.

+>The third-party cookies obtained by setting withCredentials to true will still honor same-origin policy and hence can not be accessed by the requesting script through #document.cookie# or from response headers.

 [ref - XMLHttpRequest/withCredentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials)